 Biographical/Historical Note: Painter and teacher; born Newton Center, Mass.
 Died 1959.
 Studied in New York, Boston, London and Paris.
 Taught at the Rhode Island School of Design and other institutions.
 Wrote many magazine articles on the fine arts in America and abroad.

 The donor, William Loring Cushing, Jr., is the son of the artist.

 - Microfilm reel 3589 (frames 4-777) available at Archives of American Art offices and through interlibrary loan.

-- Collection is CLOSED for processing.
+- Collection is CLOSED for processing and digitization.
 Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.